mjclab/MissensePlasmidChecker/README.md

 Output files

-i)  rotated .fasta files to align the ORF start site ii) a summary of cds and nucleotide differences in tsv format ii) pdw plasmid viewer versions each containing, as a header
+i)  rotated .fasta files to align the ORF start site

+ii) a summary of cds and nucleotide differences in tsv format

+iii) pdw plasmid viewer versions each containing, as a header
 - the full cds and nucleotide alignments
 - summary of cds and nucleotide differences